datnguye/dbterd/docs/nav/guide/cli-references.md

 <br />
 Commands:<br />
 debug         Inspect the hidden magics.<br />
+init          Initialize a dbterd configuration file.<br />
 run           Generate ERD file from reading dbt artifact files,...<br />
 run-metadata  Generate ERD file from reading Discovery API (dbt Cloud).<br />
 <br />
 Specify one of these sub-commands and you can find more help from there.<br />
     </span>
 </div>

+## dbterd init

+Command to initialize a dbterd configuration file with documented defaults and examples.

+Creates `.dbterd.yml` in the current directory with all available configuration options.
+For more details on configuration files, see the [Configuration Files Guide](./configuration-file.md).

+**Examples:**

+=== "Basic usage"

+    ```bash
+    # Create .dbterd.yml with dbt Core template
+    dbterd init
+    ```

+=== "dbt Cloud template"

+    ```bash
+    # Create .dbterd.yml with dbt Cloud template
+    dbterd init --template dbt-cloud
+    ```

+=== "Force overwrite"

+    ```bash
+    # Overwrite existing configuration file
+    dbterd init --force
+    ```

+=== "--help (-h)"

+    ```
+    Usage: dbterd init [OPTIONS]

+    Initialize a dbterd configuration file.

+    Creates .dbterd.yml with common parameters and helpful comments.
+    For pyproject.toml configuration, manually add [tool.dbterd] section.

+    Use --template to choose between dbt-core and dbt-cloud configurations.

+    Options:
+      --template, -tmpl [dbt-core|dbt-cloud]
+                                  Configuration template type (dbt-core or dbt-
+                                  cloud)  [default: dbt-core]
+      --force                     Overwrite existing configuration file if
+                                  present
+      -h, --help                  Show this message and exit.
+    ```

+!!! tip "Configuration Files"
+    Once you create a configuration file, all CLI arguments become optional.
+The config file provides defaults, and you can override any setting with CLI arguments.
+Learn more in the [Configuration Files Guide](./configuration-file.md).

 ## dbterd run